DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 ## Low level firmware installation

 In the heart of each ROSbot there is a CORE2 board equipped with STM32F4 family microcontroller.
-The board is responsible for real time tasks like controlling motors, calculating pid regulator output or talking to distance sensors.
+The board is responsible for real time tasks like controlling motors, calculating PID regulator output or talking to distance sensors.
 The high level computation is handled by the SBC (single board computer).

 In order to start your journey with ROSbot platform you have to flash ROSbot's CORE2 board with low level firmware.
 We provide two firmware options for you to choose from.

-### I. mbed firmware (recommended)
+### I. Mbed firmware (recommended)

 This firmware version is based on ARM's Mbed OS system.
 If you're interested in learning more about using Mbed OS check our tutorial [Using CORE2 with Mbed OS](https://husarion.com/tutorials/mbed-tutorials/using-core2-with-mbed-os/).
-We recommend you also to look at the [ROSbot's mbed firmware GitHub page](https://github.com/husarion/rosbot-firmware-new).
+We recommend you also to look at the [ROSbot's Mbed firmware GitHub page](https://github.com/husarion/rosbot-firmware-new).

 Before we start complete following steps:
 1. Plug in a display with HDMI, mouse and keyboard into USB port in the rear panel of ROSbot.
 2. Turn on the robot and wait until it boots.
 3. Connect the robot to the Wi-Fi network.
+Check your robot IP address it will be need in next steps.
+You can do it by typing `ifconfig` in terminal.

 #### stm32loader installation

-We will use `stm32loader` tool to upload the firmare to ROSbot.
+We will use `stm32loader` tool to upload the firmware to ROSbot.
 To check if you have this tool already installed on your robot, open the terminal and run:

 ```bash
 $ sudo stm32loader --help
 ```

 If you get `command not found` you will need to finish all the steps below.
-Otherwise you just need to complete step one.
+Otherwise, you just need to complete step one.

 <strong>1.</strong> Disable `husarnet-configurator` and `husarion-shield services` and reboot your ROSbot.
 These services are responsible for connection to the Husarion Cloud and they also control GPIO pins that are used for uploading the firmware.
-We will need a direct access to them.
+We will need direct access to them.
 Run:

 ```bash
     $ sudo systemctl disable husarnet-configurator